How Do Bees Make Honey? Complete Guide

-Honey bees make honey during spring and summer at a frenetic pace.
-Their colony needs a food source to survive through winter, and honey does an excellent job.
-But how does flower nectar become that sweet condiment you see see on the table at home?
-In this guide, we’ll look at how bees make honey and answer some commonly asked questions about the process.
+Bees make honey during spring and summer to help them survive through winter.
+But how does flower nectar transform into a delicious and nutritious source of food?
+This guide looks at how bees make honey and answers some commonly asked questions about the process.

 What are the steps to making honey?